Team

 louise.yarnall@sri.com

-Louise Yarnall, Ph.D., studies ways to help educators and employers prepare learners for careers.
-Yarnall has evaluated the efficacy of adaptive learning products, expanded innovative teaching among community college workforce instructors, and helped to design new learning methods using mobile, augmented reality, and artificial intelligence technologies.
-Read More.
+Louise Yarnall, PhD, studies ways to help educators and employers prepare learners for careers.
+She has evaluated the efficacy of adaptive learning products, expanded innovative teaching among community college workforce instructors, and helped to design new learning methods using mobile, augmented reality, and artificial intelligence technologies.
+Read more.